oREAGanoWombat/CH730-Fall25/Harmonic-Oscillator.md

 # The Harmonic Oscillator

 The Harmonic Oscillator is the second quantum model we will see which can be solved exactlly.
 As a rationalization for creating this model, we can determine what is oscillating in a chemical system.
-The answer is bond between atoms, so we can model vibrations of chemical bonds using the Harmonic Oscillator model.
+The answer is bonds between atoms, so we can model vibrations of chemical bonds using the Harmonic Oscillator model!

 ## Classical Harmonic Oscillator